tonyg/js-nacl/README.md

 Using this library in the browser requires support for the newish `window.crypto.getRandomValues` API.

+## NPM Package

+This library is [registered on npmjs.org](https://npmjs.org/package/js-nacl).
+To install it:

+    npm install js-nacl

 ## Building the library

 The git checkout includes a pre-compiled version of the library, so